jacoporepossi/Pawn2Queen/README.md

 ## 🚀 Project goals
 The project is focused on creating a chess AI using modern techniques while serving as a space for personal growth in fields such as:
-- **Transformer architectures**: GPT-style models for chess positions or move generation.
+- **Transformer architectures**: GPT-style models for chess positions or move generation
-- **Reinforcement Learning**: Training an agent to play chess through self-play and fine-tuning with RLHF.
+- **Reinforcement Learning**: Training an agent to play chess through self-play and fine-tuning with RLHF
-- **Knowledge Distillation**: Compressing large, complex models into smaller, efficient ones.
+- **Knowledge Distillation**: Compressing large, complex models into smaller, efficient ones

 Although primarily an educational project, my goal is to eventually **deploy the bot on Lichess**, where it can play against real opponents.\
 By doing so, I hope to gain insights into the strengths and weaknesses of the model, which can be used to further improve it through additional training and fine-tuning (and learning for me!).